RuleWorld/rulebender/README.md

 Most users should head over to the [latest RuleBender release](https://github.com/RuleWorld/rulebender/releases/latest) and download the appropriate distribution for their OS.
 To install RuleBender, unzip the RuleBender distribution file, e.g. RuleBender-2.3-lin64.tar.gz, in the directory where you would like RuleBender installed.
+BioNetGen and RuleBender requires Perl which should be installed by default on MacOS and most Linux flavors, Windows users will need to install a Perl distribution (a good one is [Strawberry Perl](http://strawberryperl.com/)).

 Please click [here](https://www.youtube.com/watch?v=MWoY5iaC8W0) to see a step-by-step instruction video on how to install and start building models with RuleBender.